acmeframework/af-conditionals/README.md

 }
 ```

-The assert method was moved out of base classes and made very generic across all Comparisons, Conditionals, and Logicals.
+- The assert method was moved out of base classes and made very generic across all Comparisons, Conditionals, and Logicals.

 ### v0.3.0

-Added `IsFalsey` and `IsTruthy` Conditionals.
+- Added `IsFalsey` and `IsTruthy` Conditionals.

+### v0.3.1

+- Updated Conditionals to use [type-detect](https://github.com/chaijs/type-detect) package.
+- Updated dependent packages (dev dependencies)
+- Updated tsconfig.json to be cleaner (both master src and tests), and to produce js output in dist instead of build
+- Updated package.json for NPM publishing

 ## Comparisons